see-world/judy.li/_pages/ai.md

 **Series topics include:**

 - Why Information Governance Matters More Than Ever in the Age of AI
+- Why Knowledge Management Is Becoming the New Infrastructure for AI
+- From Documents to Intelligence: Rethinking Knowledge in the AI Era
 - Why Most Enterprise Knowledge Bases Fail
-- Why Knowledge Management Is Becoming the New Infrastructure for AI
-- From Document-Centric to Knowledge-Centric Organizations
 - Why Large Language Models Lack Context
+- Why Organizations Need Knowledge Workflows, Not Just Chatbots
 - AI Will Not Replace Documentation Teams, but It Will Transform Them
-- Why Organizations Need Knowledge Workflows, Not Just Chatbots
-- MCP and the Future of Enterprise Knowledge Systems
+- MCP: Connecting AI to Enterprise Knowledge
 - Can AI Agents Become Digital Colleagues?
-- From Search to Discovery: The Future of Knowledge Systems
+- From Search to Discovery: Building the Next Generation of Knowledge Systems

 [Read the series]({{ "/ai/from-documents-to-intelligence/" | relative_url }}){: .btn .btn--primary}